rebelsky/sams-assorted-musings-reflections/lac-vs-university.md

 ---

+Yes, I know that there are options other than (top) liberal arts colleges and large universities.
+But that's how the question is usually phrased, and so that's how I'm addressing it.
+Mid-size universities, community colleges, and other kinds of institutions of higher education have their own advantages and disadvantages.
+I will say that I don't generally trust bootcamps, since they focus on technical skills for now, rather than general knowledge for the long term.
+But hey, that's probably yet another essay.

+---

 [1] The Joint Task Force on Computing Curricula Association for Computing Machinery (ACM) and IEEE Computer Society.  _Computer Science Curricula 2013 Curriculum Guidelines for Undergraduate Degree Programs in Computer